Clover Club cocktail: History and character

-In its heyday, the drink was described by Jack Townsend as being enjoyed by the pre-prohibition gentleman who would have fit in with those of the club, and was a "Distinguished patron of the oak-paneled lounge."
+In its heyday, the drink was described by Jack Townsend as being enjoyed by the pre-Prohibition gentleman who would have fit in with those of the club, and was a "Distinguished patron of the oak-paneled lounge."
 However, by the time that Townsend was writing about the drink it was becoming unpopular, and was eventually all but forgotten.
 1931's Old Waldorf Astoria Bar Days by Albert Stevens Crockett describes the Clover Club's quick rise and fall.
 "That was before the 'Clover Club' had won in New York temples of thirst a wide but short-lived popularity."

 The drink rapidly declined in popularity.
 In The Gun Club Drink Book, by Charles Browne, published in 1939, he panned the once popular drink.
 "A clover club cocktail is a Philadelphia concoction, maybe one of the jokes indulged in at the Clover Club.
 It's an awful mixture. [...]
 This will make three cocktails if there be found three people who want them."
-It's unknown exactly which variation he was panning – by the late 1930s several variations of the "Clover Club" went under the name.
+It is unknown exactly which variation he was panning – by the late 1930s several variations of the "Clover Club" went under the name.
 Other ingredients included cream, nutmeg and vermouth.

 Among the theories for its rapid decline is the use of raw egg in the cocktail, which many people shy away from, and partly due to the complexity of its preparation (see below).
 Despite the use of what some may consider to be strange ingredients the cocktail is enjoyable, and has been described as tart with the added syrup giving the drink complexity, and the egg white providing body as well as a foamy head.

 Despite its origination in the fashionable Clover Club, the 1930s The Home Bartender's Guide recommended it for "Tuesday Afternoon Sewing Club" and "Crazy-Quilting Parties," suggesting a change in status that might have led to its decline.